Gérard Schivardi: French presidential election of 2007

 Schivardi was one of the twelve candidates for the 2007 French presidential election.
 He was the first "small" candidate to obtain the 500 sponsorships from elected officials which are necessary to become an official candidate.

 Schivardi claimed to be an "authentic socialist, independent and no affiliate".
 He attempted to run as "the mayors' candidate" (le candidat des maires), but was barred from doing so after the prime association of French mayors, the Association des Maires de France, obtained an injunction against Schivardi.
 A similar decision was reached by the commission overseeing the "official campaign" of the election; an appeal against this decision was rejected by the Constitutional Council.

 Schivardi then changed his slogan to candidat de maires, which may be translated as "candidate of some mayors".

 The key proposal of Schivardi's programme was that France should withdraw from the European Union and construct a "Europe of free people and free nations".
 Several proposals in Schivardi's program, including the election of a new national assembly to suppress the French Fifth Republic's institutions, echo those of Daniel Gluckstein in 2002.

 In addition to his far-left-wing base of syndicalists and Workers' Party militants, Schivardi was supported by some mayors affiliated of the Socialist Party, French Communist Party, Union for a Popular Movement or Union for French Democracy, who don't support the communal policy of their parties.

 Schivardi's official site and documentation said that he was supported by the Workers' Party, but he denied being a member of that party, or a trotskyist.

+Since 2015

+In 2015, he co-founded the Workers' Party.